kubu4/paper_oly_gbs/methods.md

 Bioinformatics

-The Reseqtools software package (BGI; https://github.com/BGI-shenzhen/Reseqtools) was used to remove adaptor sequenes and low quality reads (reads with greater than 50% of bases with a Q value <= 5), and then demutliplexed using the split.sh script.
-The script utilizes the index.lst file for barcode identification and the enzyme.txt file for identifying the cut site used during library preparation (see Code Availability subsection for script files).
-Reads lacking barcodes were discarded.
-Read alignments were performed using the proprietary NPGT software packages (BGI; Beihing, China).

 Single nucleotide polymorphisms (SNPs) were identfied using radsnp, a part of the NPGT software package.
 Loci lacking >50% of SNP data were filtered out and the remaining loci were used to generate a list of genoytpes.

 Code Availability

-The Reseqtools software package for demultiplexing can be found in this GitHub repository: https://github.com/BGI-shenzhen/Reseqtools.
-The split.sh script and the index.lst files are both available in a dedicated GitHub repository (https://github.com/kubu4/paper_oly_gbs/tree/master/data).

 The NPGT software package used for SNP detection and gentoype determination is an in-house, proprietary package used by BGI and is not available for use.